-SD cards have become one of the most used flash memory cards among vast users to store additional amounts of information.
+SD card has become one of the most used flash memory cards among vast users to store additional amounts of information.

 However, it can always happen that you deleted the perfect picture or even worse, you've accidentally deleted a whole album of vacation pictures from your SD card.